The underlying causes of diabetes vary by type.

-At the time a person with type 1 diabetes experiences symptoms, a significant percentage of the beta cells in the pancreas have already been destroyed.
+When a person with type 1 diabetes develops symptoms, most of the beta cells in the pancreas have already been destroyed.

 Causes of type 2 diabetes

-Essentially Type 2 diabetes is caused by both insulin resistance and progressive beta cell damage resulting in too little insulin being secreted by the pancreas.
+Type 2 diabetes is the result of both insulin resistance (when the cells don’t respond well to insulin and can’t easily take up glucose from the blood) and progressive beta-cell damage, resulting in too little insulin being secreted by the pancreas.

 Your risk of getting type 2 diabetes is higher if:

-- There is a history of diabetes in your family
+- There’s a history of diabetes in your family

-- You are middle-aged and have high blood pressure
+- You’re middle-aged and have high blood pressure (hypertension)

-- You have given birth to a child of more than 4.5 kg, had gestational diabetes or have/had Polycystic Ovarian Syndrome
+- You’ve given birth to a child weighing more than 4.5kg, was diagnosed with gestational diabetes or have/had polycystic ovarian syndrome (PCOS)

 Causes of gestational diabetes

-It is not known why some women develop gestational diabetes, but a positive family history of diabetes is often found in these patients.
+It isn’t known exactly why some women develop gestational diabetes, but there is often a positive family history of diabetes.